batanai777gw/project-001-next.js-dashboard/README.md

 Learn Next.js - an interactive Next.js tutorial.

 #
-Next I will be building a full-stack application using java, spring boot, sql databases, maven, jenkins and angular v11
+Next I will be building a full-stack application using java, spring boot, sql databases and angular v11